Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers: Methods

 \subsection{Sample fabrication}

-Our sample consists of a single crystal of high-pressure, high-temperature grown hBN \cite{Taniguchi07} exfoliated on a SiO$_{2}$(300 nm)/Si substrate.
-After acetone and isopropanol cleaning, the sample is annealed at $1000 \ ^{\circ}$C under 200~sccm nitrogen (N$_{2}$) flow during 1~h and left inside the oven during 3~h for cooling.
-This technique incentivizes the formation of UV emitters.
-The B centers are created by 3~kV irradiation and an electron current of $I = 0.01 -0.1$~nA in a commercial scanning electron microscope in high vacuum conditions ($P < 10^{-4}$ Pa) at room temperature.
+Our sample consists of single crystals of high-pressure, high-temperature grown hBN.\cite{Taniguchi07} This material contains native carbon impurities.\cite{Onodera19, Gale22} The flakes are exfoliated on a SiO$_{2}$(300 nm)/Si substrate.
+After acetone and isopropanol cleaning (5~min each), the sample is annealed at $1000 \ ^{\circ}$C under 200~sccm nitrogen (N$_{2}$) flow during 1~h and left inside the oven during 3~h for cooling.
+This technique incentivizes the formation of UV emitters.\cite{Gale22} The sample is then cleaned again in acetone and isopropanol (5~min each) in an ultrasonic bath.